amrendra007/Messaging-app/README.md

 # NODEJS ASSIGNMENT – MESSAGING APP
 CASHPOSITIVE nodeJs assignment, following end-points and available operation with that.

-### 1. POST /register - This api register and logged in user after successful registration
+### 1. POST /register
+This api register and logged in user after successful registration.
 Correct format of req. body with correct property name is required.

 #### How to make req to register:
-Properties of req.body to make successful post req - username, password, firstName, lastName username and password should be min. of 6 characters and firstName, lastName should not be blank. for example:
+Properties of req.body to make successful post req - username, password, firstName, lastName username and password should be min. of *6 character* long and firstName, lastName should *not be blank*.
+For example:

     {
         "username": "amrendra007",